 Match the expected pains with the pain-relieving features and resources (for example SDK, instructions…)

-List the APIs and other services required to fulfil the feature list.
+List the APIs and other services required to fulfill the feature list.
 Remember no API is an island.
 Your API will need for example

 If you looked already at the API Business Model Canvas –template, you noticed that the areas are numbers.
 You should fill in all key information in the numbered order.
 Don’t be afraid to do a few iterations though.